musayevnadir/bookstore-page/README.md

 ## Introduction

 Welcome to the Awesome Bookstore Website!
 This project is a combination of HTML, SASS, JavaScript, and the SwiperJs library.
-It features a visually appealing bookstore with an admin panel for easy book management.

 ## Features